 The Pre-Movement Years

-Established in 1947 with headquarters in Jackson and branches in Hattiesburg and Cleveland, the Progressive Voters' League promoted itself as a cooperative enterprise that was non-partisan and non-threatening to whites.
-Its purpose was civic education and participation through motivation and literacy by potentially qualified black voters.
-The league's promotion of civic education and its moderate posture, according to its president, T. B. Wilson, made affiliation with the league more appealing to black Mississippians than membership in one of the state branches of the National Association for the Advancement of Colored People (NAACP).
-Despite Wilson's belief in the mass appeal of the Mississippi Progressive Voters' League, the league had a decidedly black middle-class orientation.
+Established in 1947 with headquarters in Jackson and branches in Hattiesburg and Cleveland, the Progressive Voters' League promoted itself as a cooperative enterprise that was non-partisan and non-threatening to White people.
+Its purpose was civic education and participation through motivation and literacy by potentially qualified Black voters.
+The league's promotion of civic education and its “moderate” posture, according to its president, T. B. Wilson, made affiliation with the league more appealing to Black Mississippians than membership in one of the state branches of the National Association for the Advancement of Colored People (NAACP).
+Despite Wilson's belief in the mass appeal of the Mississippi Progressive Voters' League, the league had a decidedly Black middle-class orientation.
 But, for segregationists, this made it no less controversial nor less demanding of equal rights and opportunities.

 Viewed together, the early organizing efforts of the Mississippi Progressive Voters' League and the Regional Council of Negro Leadership were essential to the eventual transition from the pre-movement phase of civil rights activism to a struggle in earnest.
 Evidence of the emerging transition was apparent in Mississippi by 1955.
 By then the NAACP was the strongest civil rights organization in the state, and it invested resources to organize civil rights activity.
 To be sure, Mississippi was now regarded as a state where segregation and Jim Crow should be directly challenged.
 To meet this challenge, the NAACP appointed Medgar Wiley Evers, an Alcorn A&M College graduate and insurance agent in the Delta for Magnolia Mutual Life Insurance Company, as Mississippi's first field secretary of the organization.